The Employee Selection Puzzle Pieces Revisited

 The key point is that it’s possible to consistently run an employee selection system at a yield that provides a nine in ten chance of success.
 If winning in the marketplace is tied to the talents and abilities of people on the team, who wouldn’t want such a guarantee?

-The measurable value of rigorous selection and effective performance is the topic for a future blog.
+The measurable value of rigorous employee selection and effective performance is the topic for a future blog.